LangArthur/MyYoutubeDownloader/README.md

 You only need a internet connection.
 Currently, the converter work as a Visual Studio solution

+## Status

+!!
+The project is in developpement for the moment : downloading a video put audio and video in seperate file.

 ## Running the tests

 Tests are not available for now